-There are data available for species other than skipjack, yellowfin and bigeye (i.e. bluefin, frigate and albacore tuna) in the aggregated statistics provided by the Fisheries Agency of Japan (Table 5.2), however, as with the logsheet forms provided to SPC, there is no information on the level of discards of either the target or by-catch species, nor a breakdown of catch by school association.
-Estimates of target catch of the pole-and-line fleets operating in the WPO are summarised in Lawson (1992) and Lawson (1993).
+Data are available for species other than skipjack, yellowfin and bigeye (i.e. bluefin, frigate and albacore tuna) in the aggregated statistics provided by the Fisheries Agency of Japan (Table 5.2).
+However, as with the logsheet forms provided to SPC, there is no information on the level of discards of either the target or by-catch species, nor a breakdown of catch by school association.
+Estimates of target catch of the pole-and-line fleets operating in the WPO are summarised in Lawson (1992a) and Lawson (1993).